h0ngcha0/liuhongchao.github.io/_posts/2021-07-03-liberty-and-constraint.md

 fix this by enforcing different constraints.
 One example is functional programming, where mutation of variables are strongly discouraged or even disallowed.
-As it turns out, programmers' creativity are liberated by these types of constraints because their cognative energy now be spent more on solving the actual problems.
+As it turns out, programmers' creativity are liberated by these types of constraints because now their cognative energy can be spent more on solving the actual problems.
 In general, when we are trying out different ways of working, we are applying different constraints and see which one yields the best result.
 Liberty in the